Ortham/passkeys-relying-party/README.md

 # Passkeys demo

-This is a toy implementation of a basic sign up and sign in flow using passkeys, which I wrote to help check my understanding of the flows. **It is not safe for production use.** The implementation currently skips over many validation steps, data is not encrypted in transit, and no doubt there are other security issues too.
+This is a toy implementation of a basic sign up and sign in flow using passkeys, which I wrote to help check my understanding of the flows. **It is not safe for production use.** Data is not encrypted in transit, and no doubt there are other security issues too.
 It's a quick-and-dirty implementation without any effort spent on things like code quality.

 The repository consists of a Node.js server and associated frontend HTML, CSS and JavaScript.
 I wanted to implement everything using only standard libraries as much as possible: the only third-party dependency is a Node.js library used to handle decoding CBOR.

 All data is only held in memory, and there is no error handling, so if something goes wrong the server will probably crash and forget any registered users.
 There's currently no UI that acknowledges successful login.
+Attestation is not supported, and client extensions are ignored.
+Conditional mediation is commented out because it doesn't work properly on Windows 10 with Windows Hello.

 Tested on Windows 10 22H2 with Windows Hello, Firefox v122 and Node.js v20.11.0.